zkotti/cosmos-tour/guide.md

 <br>
 <img width="600" height="300" src="media\asteroids\Pallas.jpg">
 <br>
-<b>Pallas</b> is the second asteroid to have been discovered, after Ceres.
-It is believed to have a mineral composition similar to carbonaceous chondrite meteorites, like Ceres, though significantly less hydrated than Ceres.
-It is the third-largest asteroid in the Solar System by both volume and mass, and is a likely remnant protoplanet.
+<b>Pallas</b> is the second asteroid discovered, following Ceres.
+It is thought to contain a mineral composition comparable to that of carbonaceous chondrite meteorites such as Ceres, however it is much less hydrated.
+It is the Solar System's third-largest asteroid in terms of both volume and mass, and it is most likely a leftover protoplanet.
 It is 79% the mass of Vesta and 22% the mass of Ceres, constituting an estimated 7% of the mass of the asteroid belt.
 Its estimated volume is equivalent to a sphere 507 to 515 kilometers (315 to 320 mi) in diameter, 90–95% the volume of Vesta.

-During the planetary formation era of the Solar System, objects grew in size through an accretion process to approximately the size of Pallas.
-Most of these protoplanets were incorporated into the growth of larger bodies, which became the planets, whereas others were ejected by the planets or destroyed in collisions with each other.
-Pallas, Vesta and Ceres appear to be the only intact bodies from this early stage of planetary formation to survive within the orbit of Neptune.
+Objects grew in size through an accretion process to about the size of Pallas during the Solar System's planetary formation epoch.
+The majority of these protoplanets were absorbed into the formation of larger bodies that eventually became planets, while others were ejected by planets or destroyed in collisions with one another.
+Pallas, Vesta, and Ceres appear to be the only bodies from this early period of planetary formation that have survived within Neptune's orbit.

-When Pallas was discovered by the German astronomer Heinrich Wilhelm Matthäus Olbers on 28 March 1802, it was considered to be a planet, as were other asteroids in the early 19th century.
-The discovery of many more asteroids after 1845 eventually led to the separate listing of "minor" planets from "major" planets, and the realization in the 1950s that such small bodies did not form in the same way as (other) planets led to the gradual abandonment of the term "minor planet" in favor of "asteroid" (or, for larger bodies such as Pallas, "planetoid").
+Pallas, like numerous asteroids in the early 19th century, was thought to be a planet when it was discovered by German astronomer Heinrich Wilhelm Matthäus Olbers on March 28, 1802.
+After the discovery of several asteroids after 1845, the terms "minor" and "major" planets were separated, and the recognition in the 1950s that such small things did not develop in the same way as (other) planets led to the gradual abandoning of the name "minor planet" in favor of "asteroid" (or, for larger bodies such as Pallas, "planetoid").

-With an orbital inclination of 34.8°, Pallas's orbit is unusually highly inclined to the plane of the asteroid belt, making Pallas relatively inaccessible to spacecraft, and its orbital eccentricity is nearly as large as that of Pluto.
+Pallas' orbit is notably sharply inclined to the plane of the asteroid belt, with an orbital inclination of 34.8°, rendering it comparatively inaccessible to spacecraft, and its orbital eccentricity is nearly as great as Pluto's.
 <br> Source [wiki](https://en.wikipedia.org/wiki/2_Pallas)

 ---